WeHateNick/nickocampo/README.md

-# web
+# My Portfolio - Nick Ocampo

+## About this project

-This project was generated with the [Angular Full-Stack Generator](https://github.com/DaftMonk/generator-angular-fullstack) version 4.2.2.
+This is a fullstack JavaScript application with NodeJS on the backend and AngularJS 1.5 on the frontend.
+Using BabelJS to transpile ES6 into JavaScript.
+The scaffold of the project was generated with the [Angular Full-Stack Generator](https://github.com/DaftMonk/generator-angular-fullstack) version 4.2.2.

 ## Getting Started